utopia-foss/utopia/doc/guides/tutorial.rst

     That means, it is possible to install software in this virtual environment without installing it on your operating system.
     Also, if something goes really wrong such that it would break your operating system, just the virtual environment is broken and your actual system is fine. :)
     Like this, it is much simpler to assure that everything works without problems on every maschine.
-    The marker ``(dune-env)`` tells you that you are within the dune virtual environment in your terminal session.
+    The marker ``(utopia-env)`` tells you that you are within the Utopia virtual environment in your terminal session.

 Let us now look at how to run a model using the CLI.
 Run on the command line: